Upon arrival at Delhi's international airport, you will be met by a representative and driven to your nearby boutique hotel for the night.

 Spend time in the park in search of tigers and other wildlife

 Spend two full days in search of wildlife on twice-daily safari trips in the park.
 Nestled in the rugged and hilly landscape of the Aravali hills in northwestern India, Ranthambhore National Park is possibly the best-known tiger destination in the world.
 Ranthambhore was once the private hunting grounds of the Jaipur and Karauli royal families during the 19th century.
-Over a long period from the 1950s to 1970s, more and more of the forest in the area was desginated as wildlife grounds or sanctuary, eventually growing to become the spectacular wildlife reserve and, in 1980, national park you see today.
+Over a long period from the 1950s to 1970s, more and more of the forest in the area was designated as wildlife grounds or sanctuary, eventually growing to become the spectacular wildlife reserve and, in 1980, national park you see today.
 It is home to an astounding diversity of life, including over 40 species of mammals, 320 species of birds, over 35 species of reptiles, and over 300 species of plants.
 Besides tigers, wild cats found in Ranthambhore include Leopard, Caracal, Jungle cat, Rusty Spotted cat, Fishing cat, and Leopard cat.
-The ungulates include Sambhar, Spotted deer (Chital), Blue bull (Nilgai), Chinkara (Indian gazelle), and Wild boar.
+The ungulates include Sambhar, Spotted deer (Chital), Blue bull (Nilgai), Chinkara (Indian gazelle), and wild boar.
 Other mammals you may see in Ranthambhore are the Sloth bear, Indian fox, Jackal, Indian wild dogs (Dhole), Small Indian civet, Palm civet, Common Indian and Ruddy mongoose, and Striped hyena.
 Each day, you'll go on morning and afternoon open top minivan safaris to explore the park.
 (Note: The park admits a maximum of 14 jeeps and 20 trucks daily, so we will reserve space as soon as we get passport details from all participants.
 If we are unable to book space, we will travel instead to a nearby sanctuary where there are leopards, Striped hyena, Asiatic jackals, Jungle cats, and rich birdlife.)

 Travel in open-top jeeps and get close to wildlife